modularity/logicapps-labs/samples/transaction-repair-agent/README.md

 This sample uses **nested workflows with mock data** to eliminate external dependencies.
 Here's how to extend it for production use:

+**Note:** The Chat interface is for testing only.
+For production scenarios with external users, configure proper authentication.
+[Learn more about securing conversational agent workflows](https://learn.microsoft.com/azure/logic-apps/create-conversational-agent-workflows?tabs=standard#trigger-or-run-the-workflow).

 ### Replace demo services

 | Component | Demo Implementation | Production Options |